GavinVasandani/riscv_cpu_gv/personal-statements/xuhan.md

 The commit evidence could also be found in https://github.com/GavinVasandani/Lab4-Reduced-RISC-V-Architecture This was our old repo, one person transfered my work to this repo.
 - ## Introduction:
-    - This lab report will provide an overview of the control unit implemented in a RISC-V processor written in SystemVerilog.
-This report will discuss the design and implementation of the control unit, as well as any challenges encountered during the development process.
+    - This report will provide an overview of the control unit implemented in a RISC-V processor written in SystemVerilog, and discuss the design and implementation of the control unit, as well as any challenges encountered during the development process.

 - ## Control Unit & Sign Extension:
     - **Main Decoder:** The mainDecoder takes the input of last 7 digit from the instruction.
 This is known as opcode(**op**), which specify different type of instruction.
 There are mainly 6 types of instruction -- Load, Store, I-type, R-type, B-type and Jump type.
 Each of these type sends same control signals like **regWrite** and **ImmSrc**.
 One thing to note here is that JAL and JALR instruction are different in terms of the opcode and function.
 So it is good to write them seperately.
 This block is in combinational logic, and each instruction was differenciated from **op** using case statement.